charlottebrf/MigrateMe/README.md

 # MigrateMe

-Quaquaversal is a site that brings together stories from people around the world in one place.
+Quaquaversal is a site that brings together stories of migration from all corners of the world in one place.

 ![Screenshot](screenshot.png)